Staff

 Executive Director, SACE Action Fund

 Dr. Stephen A. Smith has over 30 years of experience affecting change for the environment.
-Since 1993, Dr. Smith has led the Southern Alliance for Clean Energy (SACE) as its executive director and in 2007 he became the executive director of SACE’s newly incorporated Action Fund, as well.
-Dr. Smith represents SACE by providing leadership and professional expertise to external organizations, committees, and working groups.
+Since 1993, Dr. Smith has led the Southern Alliance for Clean Energy (SACE) as its Executive Director, and in 2007 he became the Executive Director of SACE’s newly incorporated Action Fund as well.
+Dr. Smith represents SACE and SACE Action Fund by providing leadership and professional expertise to external organizations, committees, and working groups.
 Dr. Smith currently serves on the U. S. Climate Action Network board of directors and previously served as board chair.
 He also serves on the Tennessee Valley Authority’s Regional Energy Resource Council, which advises the TVA Board of Directors on energy resource activities in the Tennessee Valley region.
 In the last several years he has served on the North Carolina Legislative Commission on Global Climate Change and the North Carolina Climate Action Planning Advisory Group; the South Carolina Climate, Energy and Commerce Advisory Committee; State of Florida Energy Supply and Demand Committee of the state Climate Action Team; the national governing board for the Center for Resource Solutions’ National Green Power Accreditation; and the U. S. Department of Energy, Tennessee Valley Electric System Advisory Committee.
 Additionally, he served two terms on the Tennessee Valley Authority’s (TVA) Regional Resource Stewardship Council, TVA’s Green Power Marketing Committee, and TVA’s Integrated Resource Planning Advisory Group.
 He has also had the privilege to testify before the U.S. Senate Environment and Public Works Committee; the Subcommittee on Investigations and Oversight of the Committee on Public Works and Transportation, U.S. House of Representatives; the Great Smoky Mountain Congressional Caucus; and several state public service commissions.

 Dr. Smith holds a doctorate in veterinary medicine from the University of Tennessee and a Bachelor of Science in biology from Kentucky Wesleyan College.
 In 2009, he and his family commissioned a 7.1-kilowatt rooftop solar photovoltaic (PV) system on their Knoxville home; the previous October they installed a solar thermal system.
 By coupling these solar technologies with additional energy efficiency investments, the Smiths strive to live in a “net-zero energy home.”
 Dr. Smith’s other areas of interest include sailing, scuba diving, and beekeeping.
 He practices Ho-Am TaeKwonDo as a 1st Degree Black Belt and is an instrument-rated private pilot with over 5000 hours of flight time.
 Through his genealogy research, Dr. Smith has identified several family members who served in the Revolutionary War, which designates him as a Son of the American Revolution.